BC Métis Federation Attends Meeting with Federal Government

 You can now follow BC Métis Federation President Keith Henry on twitter @keithhenryMetis

-[ilink url=”[ilink url=”http://bcmetis.com/wp-content/uploads/BCMF-Press-Release-January-14-2014-Meeting-with-Federal-Government.pdf” style=”download”]Download this Press Release in PDF[/ilink]
+[ilink url=”[ilink url=”https://bcmetis.com/wp-content/uploads/BCMF-Press-Release-January-14-2014-Meeting-with-Federal-Government.pdf” style=”download”]Download this Press Release in PDF[/ilink]

-[ilink url=”[ilink url=”http://bcmetis.com/wp-content/uploads/Agenda-Discussion-on-Expert-Reports.pdf” style=”download”]Agenda – Discussion on Expert Reports[/ilink]
+[ilink url=”[ilink url=”https://bcmetis.com/wp-content/uploads/Agenda-Discussion-on-Expert-Reports.pdf” style=”download”]Agenda – Discussion on Expert Reports[/ilink]

-[ilink url=”[ilink url=”http://bcmetis.com/wp-content/uploads/NEB-Presentation-for-Engagement-Sessions-Slides.pdf” style=”download”]NEB Presentation for Engagement Sessions – Slides[/ilink]
+[ilink url=”[ilink url=”https://bcmetis.com/wp-content/uploads/NEB-Presentation-for-Engagement-Sessions-Slides.pdf” style=”download”]NEB Presentation for Engagement Sessions – Slides[/ilink]

-[ilink url=”[ilink url=”http://bcmetis.com/wp-content/uploads/Stakeholder-Engagement-Deck-Dec-5-2013-2.pdf” style=”download”]Stakeholder Engagement Deck (Dec 5 2013) [/ilink]
+[ilink url=”[ilink url=”https://bcmetis.com/wp-content/uploads/Stakeholder-Engagement-Deck-Dec-5-2013-2.pdf” style=”download”]Stakeholder Engagement Deck (Dec 5 2013) [/ilink]

-[ilink url=”[ilink url=”http://bcmetis.com/wp-content/uploads/Special-Federal-Representative-Presentations-Dec-2013-BC-engagements.pdf” style=”download”]Special Federal Representative Presentations Dec 2013 BC engagements[/ilink]
+[ilink url=”[ilink url=”https://bcmetis.com/wp-content/uploads/Special-Federal-Representative-Presentations-Dec-2013-BC-engagements.pdf” style=”download”]Special Federal Representative Presentations Dec 2013 BC engagements[/ilink]

 |